fizera-gi/C-VISA-Interface-for-Keysight-U2741A/README.md

 Before you can build and run this project, you need to have the following installed:

   * **.NET SDK**: The project targets **.NET 8.0**.
 You'll need the corresponding SDK installed on your machine.
   * **Keysight I/O Libraries**: This project relies on Keysight's VISA implementation for communication with the DMM.
-You must have the Keysight I/O Libraries installed. [cite\_start]The project uses the `VisaComLib` COM reference[cite: 1].
+You must have the Keysight I/O Libraries installed.
+The project uses the `VisaComLib` COM reference.
   * **Correct VISA Address**: The `visaAddress` in `Program.cs` must be configured to match your specific DMM.
 The example address `USB0::0x0957::0x4918::MY61170017::0::INSTR` is for a Keysight U2741A, but you should verify it against your device's address in the Keysight Connection Expert.

 -----